Summer Start for Science Students

 If you’re a Year 13 student intending to start a Bachelor of Science (BSc) or Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) with us in Semester One 2021, you can take one course from the University of Auckland’s Summer Start programme.

 This allows you to experience university life and get started on your degree early.
-You can get more general information and requirements for Summer Start on their webpage.
+Find general information and requirements for Summer Start.

 The following are the Faculty of Science's course recommendations for Summer Start based on your potential study needs.
 If you're doing a conjoint with an Arts or Commerce degree, you may also want to refer to the full Summer Start course list.